 Using recyclable packaging

 Revamping product packaging is often one of the easiest ways for companies to go green.
-Incorporating reused and recyclable materials into packaging processes helps reduce the number of trees being cut down.
+Incorporating reused and recyclable materials into packaging processes helps reduce the number of trees cut down.
 Additionally, using the smallest boxes possible and minimizing filler helps reduce waste.
 Skipping single shipments and opting for less-than-truckload shipping can also help optimize packaging.

 Fuel consumption is detrimental to the environment due to the use of nonrenewable fuel sources.
-That’s why lowering emissions while making trucks more productive is a main goal for companies in the transportation industry.
+That’s why lowering emissions while making trucks more productive is a primary goal for companies in the transportation industry.
 But how can it be done?
 Performing preventive maintenance to ensure trucks are running at their optimal level is a great start, as trucks in good condition will use fuel more efficiently.
 Using alternative fuels, like ultra-low sulfur diesel, is also a great idea.
-Most fuels used in the US today fall into this category, as they allow for better pollution control.
+Most fuels used in the U.S. today fall into this category, as they allow for better pollution control.